storacha/www/src/pages/docs/faq.md

 ## How do I store data on web3.storage that is already available over the IPFS network without having to download and reupload it myself?

 To keep costs low, we no longer offer an implementation of the Pinning Service API.
-But fear not, you can just download a copy of your content in CAR file form (e.g., access your data via `{cid}.ipfs.dweb.link/path?format=car`) and upload that directly using w3up.
-We’re working on Beam to make it as easy as possible to do this!
+But fear not, you can just download a copy of your content in CAR file form (e.g., access your data via `https://{cid}.ipfs.dweb.link/path?format=car`) and upload that directly using w3up.
+We’re working on a new product to make it as easy as possible to do this!

 ## How can I delete items from web3.storage?